Haywards Heath Circular via Lindfield Walk

 12. Freshfield Lane to Freshfield Bridges (2½ km)

 • Fork right off the farm drive and head south on a footpath past Bluebell Vineyard to Ketche's Lane.
 Go around Town Place onto a footpath which crosses over the Bluebell Railway.
-Join a road and head south along it for 250m to The Sloop Inn at Freshfield Bridges.
+Join a road and head south along it for 250m to the Sloop Inn at Freshfield Bridges.

 1. The driveway curves right to head S. In 200m turn right onto a short track leading into a field, with a glimpse of the South Downs ahead.
 Go along the right-hand field edge and then through a wood.
 At the far end follow the path through a pair of wooden gates to continue along the left-hand edge of a large field, with Bluebell Vineyard? beyond the fence on your left.